Easy Pan Fried Potatoes with Onions

 Add the salt into the oil.
 I use about ½ tbsp of salt but you can use less if you find it too salty

-Once the oil is hot, add in the potatoes and let it brown for about 5 - 10 mins (They fry up better if they aren't touched too much)
+Check if the oil is hot by sticking a wooden chopstick or wooden spoon into the oil.
+If it bubbles, the oil is ready.
+Add in the potatoes and let it brown for about 5 - 10 mins (They fry up better if they aren't touched too much)

 Drain excess oil (if there is any)